polymerdao/developer-hub/docs/background/polymer.md

 ---
-sidebar_position: 3
+sidebar_position: 2
 sidebar_label: 'Intro to Polymer'
 ---

 # Introducing Polymer

-Interoperability for rollups on Ethereum today is both highly [fragmented](interop.md) and [insecure](landscape.md).
+Interoperability for rollups on Ethereum today is both highly [fragmented](interop.md) and insecure.
 Polymer solves this by bringing the strong interoperability foundation set by [IBC](../concepts/ibc/ibc.md) to Ethereum and its ecosystem of rollups.
 Our [approach](../concepts/polymer/polymer-stack.md) to doing so is to put the Cosmos SDK on top of the OP stack and build **Ethereum’s first interoperability hub**.

 Polymer is built around these three technical pillars: